gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "This is not 'rogue'," the bot said so primly that Maddy could actually hear the quotes around the word "rogue".
-"Aberrant units are reprogrammed or recycled immediately in--- in---" It froze again.
+"Aberrant units are reprogrammed or recycled immediately in— in—" It froze again.
 "This is unable to complete its sentence."